CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise3.md

    ![In the Welcome to Azure Cloud Shell window, PowerShell is highlighted.](media/1.143.png "Azure Cloud Shell")

 1. At the prompt, retrieve the private IP address of the LEGACYSQL2008 VM.
 This IP address will be used to connect to the database on that server.
-Enter the following PowerShell command, **replacing `<your-resource-group-name>`** in the resource group name variable with the name of your resource group: Azure-Discover-RG-<inject key="DeploymentID" enableCopy="false" /> and vm name with: LEGACYSQL2008.
+Enter the following PowerShell command, **replacing `<your-resource-group-name>`** in the resource group name variable with the name of your resource group: Azure-Discover-RG-<inject key="DeploymentID" enableCopy="false" /> and VM name with: LEGACYSQL2008.

      ```powershell